 - National parks

-In consideration of the foregoing, the National Park Service proposes to amend 36 CFR part 7 as set forth below:
+In consideration of the foregoing, the National Park Service amends 36 CFR part 7 as set forth below:

 PART 7—SPECIAL REGULATIONS, AREAS OF THE NATIONAL PARK SYSTEM